Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Analysis

 By adopting Siamese structure in the vanilla network, the features were mapped into the RHKS and regularized with a MMD loss, which was referred as VA w.
-MMD in the Fig2.
+MMD in the Fig. \ref{Fig.ablation}.
 The average accuracy of ConvNet (VA-ConvNet w.
-MMD) reached 78.04\% in IIA and 80.95\% in IIB.
+MMD) reached 78.04\% in IIA and 80.95\% in IIB, with 3.63\% and 1.32\% increase in the accuracy compared to the VA-ConvNet, respectively.
 The average accuracy of EEGNet (VA-EEGNet w.
-MMD) reached 73.98\% in IIA and 83.32\% in IIB.
+MMD) reached 73.98\% in IIA and 83.32\% in IIB with 5.04\% and 0.38\% increase in the accuracy compared to the VA-EEGNet, respectively.

-The results were summarized in Figure 2, which suggested the improvements were more prominent in participants with BCI illiteracy (A05, A06, B02).
-Combine with the data from preprocessing methods for vanilla networks, results suggest participants with poor BCI performance can always benefit from the data alignment process, no matter what the target of the alignment (on data preprocessing or embedding features), or the method of the alignment (Euclidean space or RHKS space) are.
-These results strongly demonstrate that the domain adaptation methods for MI-EEG classification are effective.
+The results are summarized in Fig. \ref{Fig.ablation}, which suggest the improvements are more prominent in participants with BCI illiteracy (A05, A06, B02).
+Combining the results from VA w.
+MMD and VA c.
+Pre, it is interesting to see that, despite the alignment on different level (raw data distribution vs embedding features distribution), participants with poor BCI performance can always benefit from the alignment process.
+These results strongly demonstrate that the domain adaptation methods for MI EEG classification are effective.